jupyter/nbformat/docs/format_description.rst

 `this JSON schema <https://github.com/jupyter/nbformat/blob/master/nbformat/v4/nbformat.v4.schema.json>`_, which is used by Jupyter tools to validate notebooks.

-This page contains some general points about the notebook format.
+This page contains a human-readable description of the notebook format.

 .. note::